LEADERSHIP MONTGOMERY - Legacy Class - "connecting"

 Orientation is the first event of your class year.
 Orientation will be the first time you meet your class mates, learn more about the program, obtain information about the Retreat (assignments, menus, location, accommodations, etc.), and meet other graduates and community leaders at a reception hosted by an area business.

 The retreat is a two-day, overnight event where class members really get to know each other.
 This is a fun experience where friends are made, leadership skills are learned and team building skills are developed.

 What are the Class Days?

 Class days are a one-of-a-kind, unique opportunity to be exposed to the Montgomery community like no one else.
-From a nine-hour shift ride with the MPD (Montgomery Police Department) to one-on-one, face-to-face discussions with elected officials, corporate leaders and communities activists you will never be afforded such a unique opportunity.
+From a twelve-hour shift ride with the MPD (Montgomery Police Department) to one-on-one, face-to-face discussions with elected officials, corporate leaders and communities activists you will never be afforded such a unique opportunity.

 The graduation ceremony is a prestigious affair, attended by area leaders and Leadership Montgomery alumni.
 Graduation is recognized as a true honor and reflection of commitment to playing a role in the future of our community.
 One alumnus remarks “One does not graduate from Leadership Montgomery, but rather into the Leadership of Montgomery.”

 To graduate from the program, attendance is required at the orientation, both retreat days in their entirety, at the project presentations, and at graduation.
 Other than these required days Class members are allowed to miss one class day and still be allowed to graduate.
 They must make up the missed class day on the next year.
 A partially missed day counts as an absence.
 If two class days are missed, the class member will not be allowed to graduate.
 The year following graduation, alumni are expected to 1) serve on a class day committee to help plan a class day for the subsequent class, 2) join the Leadership Montgomery Alumni Organization and 3) actively support alumni activities.